 What conditions are most often treated with herbal therapy?

-Herbal approaches have been developed for the management of almost all conditions that currently challenge conventional veterinary medicine, including epilepsy, chronic kidney failure, chronic lameness, hormonal disorders, behavioral disorders, allergic skin disease, liver failure, and inflammatory bowel disease.
-Other herbs may simply support the normal function of healthy organs by acting as "tonics".
+Herbal approaches have been developed for managing almost all conditions that currently challenge conventional veterinary medicine, including epilepsy, chronic kidney failure, chronic lameness, hormonal disorders, behavioral disorders, allergic skin disease, liver failure, and inflammatory bowel disease.
+Other herbs may simply support the normal function of healthy organs by acting as “tonics”.

 How can my pet benefit from herbal therapy?

-Herbalists hold the view that their treatments, using whole plants or their extracts, produce improved outcomes and fewer side effects than many pharmaceutical products.
+Herbalists believe that herbal treatments, using whole plants or their extracts, produce improved outcomes and fewer side effects than many pharmaceutical products.

-Just a few general actions of plants confirmed by clinical and laboratory research include the support of normal function of the liver, kidneys, heart, and immune system; reduced inflammation and improved blood flow through damaged tissues; normalization of smooth muscle contraction; promotion of the differentiation, aging and death of tumor cells, and elimination of pain.
-In many cases, herbal medicine can eliminate the need for chronic medications.
-The components of herbal formulas may act synergistically to give greater positive effects than would be possible when used individually.
+Often, herbal medicine can eliminate the need for chronic medications.
+The components of herbal formulas may act synergistically to give greater positive effects than when used individually.
 Such synergistic interactions between herb constituents have been repeatedly demonstrated in laboratory research on both single herbs and herbal formulas.